 However, depending on your COVID travel insurance cancellation policy, you may be covered in certain cases.

-For example, Heymondo’s travel insurance with COVID-19 coverage will reimburse you if you cancel your trip because your home country advises against traveling to your destination after you booked your flight (it will also cover if you still want to travel).
+For example, Heymondo’s travel insurance with COVID-19 coverage will reimburse you if you cancel your trip because your home country advises against traveling to your destination after you booked your flight (it will also cover you if you still want to travel).
 To be effective, you must purchase this coverage within seven days of booking your flight.

 Comparing all the companies, Heymondo has the most straightforward reimbursement process.
 Simply contact them via the customer support app and have their team take care of your early return flight.